CLooG: CLooG

 The default behaviour of CLooG is to generate the second one, since it is optimized in control.
 It is right if there are no data dependences between S1 and S2, but wrong otherwise.

 Thus it is often useful to force scanning to respect a given order.
 This can be done in CLooG by using scattering functions.
-Scattering is a shortcut for scheduling, allocation, chunking functions and the like we can find in the restructuring compilation litterature.
+Scattering is a shortcut for scheduling, allocation, chunking functions and the like we can find in the restructuring compilation literature.
 There are a lot of reasons to scatter the integral points of the domains (i.e. the statement instances of a program, for compilation people), parallelization or optimization are good examples.
 For instance, if the user wants for any reason to set some precedence constraints between the statements of our example above in order to force the generation of the first code, he can do it easily by setting (for example) the following scheduling functions:

 T_S1(i) = (1)